Many doll companies made small composition and hard plastic dolls during the era of 1948-1960s, one of which is the Duchess

 with; Duchess Doll Corp 1948 or 1949.

-Dolls are 7-8" tall slender adult figure body jointed at
+Dolls are 7-8" or 12 1/2" tall, with a slender adult figure body jointed at

-neck and shoulders with non-bendable legs, painted or sleep eyes, wigged, and
+neck and shoulders with non-bendable legs, painted or sleep eyes, wigged, with

-molded painted on low heeled shoes, with elaborate costumes stapled to dolls
+molded painted on low heeled shoes, have elaborate costumes stapled to the dolls

 body.
 These are also called "Travel Dolls".
 Duchess dolls are inexpensive

-and often found still in their original box with tags.
+and are often found still in their original box with tags.

 Duchess Doll Names Identified